 - Radio Azadi’s SMS news alerts reach over 225,000 subscribers four times a day.

 - Radio Azadi is one of the most popular and trusted media outlets in Afghanistan, reporting on domestic and regional politics, extremism, corruption, warlordism, gender issues, human rights, and other topics that are under-reported or misreported by other media.

 - It is a leader in online video journalism, documenting major events in the lives of the country’s women, youth, and internally displaced people.

 - Programs like New Thoughts, Female Leaders, and Fresh Air appeal to the country’s near-majority youth population and are a unique showcase for its women leaders.

 - Radio Azadi’s call-in shows and roundtables promote a culture of discussion and debate on political, economic and social issues.
 The noted call-in program, In Search of Loved Ones, has helped reunite families who have suffered dislocation because of violence and war.

 - Radio Azadi regularly produces stories that have directly affected people’s lives.
 Stories profiling a young boy who labored to send his sisters to school, a woman beaten to death over religious mores, and a family whose nine children were enslaved to repay their father’s debt have prompted societal attention, and even judicial action and public donations of support.

 - Radio Azadi receives numerous letters of appreciation from political and tribal leaders for its contributions to democracy, human rights and peace in Afghanistan.
-Journalist Malali Bashir won a presidential award in 2017, and has been recognized in Afghanistan as a leading voice on Twitter.
+Journalist Malali Bashir won an award for outstanding journalism in 2017, and has been recognized in Afghanistan as a leading voice on Twitter.